Burgos trials: Murders of 1968

 The trial at Burgos was in part a reaction to ETA's first known murders, committed in 1968.
 The first incident occurred on 7 June of that year when two of the organisation's members, Txabi Etxebarrieta and Iñaki Sarasketa were stopped by a traffic control near Amasa-Villabona.
 When prompted to present the car documents by José Pardines, one of the controlling police officers, Etxebarrieta opened fire and killed the officer.
 On the same day, the men were again stopped by police near Tolosa.
 Sarasketa was arrested while Etxebarrieta was killed in retaliation for the murder of Pardines.
 The extrajudicial killing of Etxebarrieta elicited widespread outrage among the Basque populace.

 Two months later, on 2 August 1968, ETA committed its first premeditated murder by assassinating Melitón Manzanas, local commander of the Brigada Político-Social accused of torturing Basque detainees, at his residence in San Sebastián.
 Intended as a retaliation for the death of Etxebarrieta, the murder provoked a harsh reaction from the Spanish authorities: constitutional rights for the province of Gipuzkoa were suspended and by the end of the year many members of ETA had been arrested.

 Buildup to the trial

-In August 1970, the Spanish government resolved to hold a military tribunal, whose task it was to convict the members of the ETA involved in the crimes of the preceding years.
+In August 1970, the Spanish government resolved to hold a military tribunal, whose task was to convict the members of the ETA involved in the crimes of the preceding years.
 16 people were accused of complicity in the crimes.

 Their occupations were varied: two of the sixteen were priests, and there were several ex-seminarists, as well as manual workers, clerks, and teachers.
 None were from upper class backgrounds.